kevinodotnet/ottwatch/README.md

 ottwatch
 ========

-Code for ottwatch.ca - parts of which should be compatible with any SIREPUB municipal records management system
+Code for <a href="http://ottwatch.ca">ottwatch.ca</a> - parts of which should be compatible with any SIREPUB municipal records management system

 Installation
 ============